OutSystems/docs-product/src/develop/ui/patterns/mobile/navigation/sectionindex.md

     ![](<images/sectionindex-8-ss.png>)

     If the UI widget doesn't display, it's because the dependency isn't added.
-For example, if you are using a ready-made app, it deletes unused widgets from the module.
+This happens because the Remove unused references setting is enabled.
 To make the widget available in your app:

     1. In the Toolbox, click **Search in other modules**.